Skip to Main Content

 Research Impact Challenge: 1.
 Register your ORCID Identifier

-• Making it easy for others (grant funders, other researchers, etc.) to find your research output.
+• Making it easy for others (grant funders, other researchers, etc.) to find your contributions

 • Ensuring that your work is clearly attributed to you